RetroReversing/retroReversing/pages/consoles/psp/PSPSDK.md

-psp-objcopy | N/A | Converts the format of an object file psp-objdump | N/A | Displays information about an object file psp-path-setup | N/A | PSP compiler path search and setup psp-prver | N/A | ommand for confirming the version of the static library psp-prx-strip | N/A | Deletes symbol information from a PSP relocatable execution format (.prx) object. psp-ranlib | N/A | Generates index information for an archive psp-readelf | N/A |
+psp-objcopy | N/A | Converts the format of an object file psp-objdump | N/A | Displays information about an object file psp-path-setup | N/A | PSP compiler path search and setup psp-prver | N/A | Command for confirming the version of the static library psp-prx-strip | N/A | Deletes symbol information from a PSP relocatable execution format (.prx) object. psp-ranlib | N/A | Generates index information for an archive psp-readelf | N/A |